Historic places Devon

 Plymouth

-The Elizabethan House is a rare surviving example of Plymouth's history.
+The Elizabethan House is a rare survivor of Plymouth history.

 Killerton House